Selman Returns to Memory Lane

 And that means Selman was here when the Frozen Four was last in this city.
 It was the year that Michigan Tech and Minnesota met for the second of three straight times in the finals, with Tech winning the only of the three.

 "My friend (Tech coach) John MacInnes, they got in from the airport, and he gets in and says, 'I don't want them to stay downtown, I want to take them to a motel outside of town,'" Selman recalled.
 "And we were disappointed because we worked hard to get everything organized, but then I realized he didn't want his kids from Houghton, Mich., to be involved in the hoopla.
 So I got a kick out of that."

-Though the Frozen Four crowds weren't what they are today, there was some buzz in St. Louis at the time, with NHL hockey relatively new in today and the Blues having success.
+Though the Frozen Four crowds weren't what they are today, there was some buzz in St. Louis at the time, with NHL hockey relatively new in town and the Blues having success.

 "At Christmas time we had all the best teams come in, so we had kind of a proven record for tournaments for college hockey," Selman said.
 "And '75 was right after the Blues came to town and got into the Stanley Cup finals a couple times and built that momentum.
 It fell off later, but '75 was kind of the peak."

 And that symbiotic relationship with the Blues is how the Billikins' program thrived at the time.

 "I'll never forget this day, an NHL game, (Blues coach) Scotty Bowman and Sid Solomon III, with hammer in hand, walking into the corners hammering nails on the boards.
 That's how much he was involved, he didn't want the puck to take a weird bounce off the boards," Selman said.